 I did my best Martin Yan impression and quickly chopped up all my veggies.

-I melted 3 tablespoons of butter in a large saucepan over medium heat.
-Once the butter was liquefied, I dumped in the veggies, broth, and water.
+I melted 3 tablespoons of ghee in a large saucepan over medium heat.
+Once the fat liquefied, I dumped in the veggies, broth, and water.

 I brought the liquid to a boil, turned down the heat to low, and simmered the covered pot for 25-30 minutes.
 Once the vegetables were soft and tender, I used my immersion blender to puree everything.

-Then, I added another pat of butter along with some salt and pepper to taste.
+Then, I added another tablespoon of ghee along with some salt and pepper to taste.

 After one last pass through with the stick blender, the puree was ready to eat.